Thomas Happer Taylor: Literary, academic, and legal achievements

-After returning to the U.S., Taylor wrote A-18 (Crown Publications, 1967) a novel about a Special Forces raid to kill Ho Chi Minh.
+After returning to the U.S., Taylor wrote A-18 (Crown Publications, 1967) a novel about a Special Forces raid to kill Hồ Chí Minh.
 Because he was still in the Army, Taylor was subject to Pentagon censorship.
-Despite the censors' objection to the author's depiction of sexual seduction, "something unbecoming for an officer to do," A-18 led to a fellowship to the prestigious Bread Loaf Writers Conference in Vermont.
+Despite the censors' objection to the author's depiction of sexual seduction, "something unbecoming for an officer to do", A-18 led to a fellowship to the prestigious Bread Loaf Writers Conference in Vermont.

 Eager to take on civilian subjects, Taylor decided to study sociology at the University of California, Berkeley.
-To him, being a Vietnam vet in Berkeley in the 1960s was "like facing the Viet Cong on a second front."
+To him, being a Vietnam vet in Berkeley in the 1960s was "like facing the Viet Cong on a second front".
 As a teaching assistant his classes were disrupted by window shattering rocks thrown by protestors shouting "War criminal!"
 His classes consequently were moved to upper floors.

 In 1970 Taylor wrote A Piece of This Country (W. W. Norton) about a black sergeant who found in Vietnam the respect that he was unable to achieve at home.
 The book received many positive reviews.
-Publishers Weekly called it "a powerful novel."
-Writing in The New York Times, Marin Levin observed, "The Byzantine complexities of the Vietnam war are brilliantly sifted in this stunning history of a siege."
+Publishers Weekly called it "a powerful novel".
+Writing in The New York Times, Marin Levin observed, "The Byzantine complexities of the Vietnam war are brilliantly sifted in this stunning history of a siege".
 The novel, identified by Ken Lopez as one of the 25 best books about the Vietnam War, earned Taylor the George E. Crothers Literary Prize awarded annually by UC Berkeley.

 Intermittent employment after graduate school turned Taylor's attention to remunerative prospects in law.
 Not wishing to rely so much on his wife, Pamela, a Pan Am stewardess, after he earned a master's degree in sociology, Taylor entered the Hastings College of Law at the University of California in San Francisco.
 He was admitted to the State Bar of California in July, 1978.

 Graduation led to a legal job with Bechtel, the engineering/construction giant whose best paying jobs were in Saudi Arabia.
 There, one of the contracts that Taylor negotiated was with the Bin Laden Group, which was building a city from scratch on the Persian Gulf.
 When five of his colleagues were arrested for consuming alcohol, Taylor had to learn elements of sharia law to handle their case.
 Meanwhile, he wrote Born of War (McGraw-Hill), a historical novel about Orde Wingate, the controversial British officer who defeated the Italians in Ethiopia and led the famous Chindits in Burma during World War II.
-Library Journal commented that the book provided "good historical background in a variety of settings" and that it was "smoothly written."
+Library Journal commented that the book provided "good historical background in a variety of settings" and that it was "smoothly written".
 Born of War was optioned several times by Hollywood executives but was never produced.